dlo/twitter_cleanse/README.md

 Twitter Cleanse
 ===============

 How many people do you follow on Twitter?
 If it's a fairly large number (as in my case), there's a good chance that a few of them don't actually tweet anymore.
-Because I'm not a huge fan of clutter--digital or otherwise--I decided to write a utility to clean up the list of people I follow and only keep following those users who've kept up their Twitter habit.
+Because I'm not a huge fan of clutter—digital or otherwise—I decided to write a utility to clean up the list of people I follow and only keep following those users who've kept up their Twitter habit.

 In short, this utility unfollows everyone who you follow who: